 If you are interested in what kinds of recipes would work with blood oranges, check out the following from other food bloggers:

-- Blood orange sorbet by Shauna the Gluten-free Girl
+- Blood orange sorbet by Shauna the Gluten-free Gir

-- Roasted beet and blood orange salad from Heidi of 101 Cookbooks
+- Roasted beet and blood orange salad from Heidi of 101 Cookbook

-- Blood orange with watercress and manchego at Holy Basil
+- Blood orange with watercress and manchego at Holy Basi

-- Blood orange petit fours by Nika of Nika’s Culinaria
+- Blood orange petit fours by Nika of Nika’s Culinari

 - Blood orange margarita from Cooking 4 The Week